Go to our other sites

 How is the programme taught?

 Cambridge Primary is made up of a series of Challenges.
 There are six Challenges a year.
 Teachers can integrate the Challenges into their existing teaching or lessons, and do as many as they like.
+View sample Challenges for Stage 1 and Stage 6 below.

 The programme is flexible so schools can choose how they organise teaching, either as one-hour blocks or as a full day, allowing teachers to focus on the Challenge from start to finish.
 Flexible delivery options is a key characteristic of the programme.